All for Women Healthcare

 A pessary provides an effective nonsurgical alternative for treatment of pelvic organ prolapse.
-Dr. Teresa Tam of All for Women Healthcare in Chicago and Skokie, Illinois, offer a complete array of care options for women who use pessaries, including evaluation, fitting, and pessary care to make using a pessary as simple and effective as possible.
+All for Women Healthcare offers a complete array of care options for women who use pessaries, including evaluation, fitting, and pessary care to make using a pessary as simple and effective as possible.

 A pessary is a device that is worn in the vagina to help support the pelvic organs in women who have pelvic organ prolapse.
 Different types of pessaries are available that can be sized to fit each woman comfortably, based on each patient’s needs.

 Pelvic organ prolapse is a condition that occurs when an organ in the lower belly (such as the bladder or uterus) descends or “drops” from its normal position to a lower position and begins pressing against the vagina, sometimes causing the vagina to bulge outward.
 Prolapse often occurs in women who have had multiple children and in those whose pelvic muscles have been damaged by trauma or surgery.

 How Is a Pessary Used?